table of contents

 - KEY characters_separated_by_vertical_line_optionally

-- Hunspell searches and suggests words with one different character replaced by a neighbor KEY character.
-Not neighbor characters in KEY string separated by vertical line characters.
+- Hunspell searches for and suggests words in which a single character has been replaced by a neighbouring KEY character.
+Non-neighbouring characters in the KEY string are separated by vertical line characters.
 Suggested KEY parameters for QWERTY and Dvorak keyboard layouts:

 KEY qwertyuiop|asdfghjkl|zxcvbnm KEY pyfgcrl|aeouidhtns|qjkxbmwvz